-- g. causal environment of choosing.
+- f. resources of various sorts at their disposal (capacities to act = real power relations) - g. causal environment of choosing.
 This includes, some obvious things like the feasible set of possible choices.
-But also much more interesting things like: the socialinteractions which affect how individual capabilities are actually deployed.
-For example, "problem-solving capacity" and "creativity" may be mental capacities - some people have these more developed than others.
+But also much more interesting things like: the social-interactions which affect how individual capabilities are actually deployed.
+For example, "problem-solving capacity" and "creativity" may be mental capacities some people have these more developed than others.
 But their actual use in social action is heavily conditioned by interaction and communication.
 The aphorism "two heads are better than one" is actually a deep claim about problem-solving. - h. a causal environment of the effects of their actions (while people chose their actions in terms of anticipated effects which is part of c their actions have real effects which depend upon what other people do).